0nyr/clite_symbol_table/README.md

 > The code has been tested on Fedora 34.

-Here is the output for the following input *Clite* file:

-Output of the static scoping symbol table for the `course_example.clite` input *Clite* file:
+Here is the output of the static scoping symbol table for the `course_example.clite` input *Clite* file:

 ```shell
 (phdtrack-311) [onyr@kenzael programing_paradigm]$ python src/clite_symbol_table/static_scoping/main.py